 - Embolic stroke means a blood clot forms somewhere in the body (either in the heart or in one of the arteries in the chest or neck that supply the brain) and travels through the bloodstream to your brain.

-- Thrombotic stroke means the blood flow ceases because of a blockage of one or more of the arteries supplying blood to the brain or within the brain itself.
+- Thrombotic stroke means the blood flow ceases because of a blockage, typically due to atherosclerosis, of one or more of the arteries supplying blood to the brain or within the brain itself.

 - Hemorrhagic results when a blood vessel bursts in the brain.
 Two types of hemorrhagic stroke include:

-- Intracerebral hemorrhage occurs when vessels bleed within the brain itself.
+- Intracerebral hemorrhage occurs when vessels rupture and bleed within the brain tissue itself.

 - Subarachnoid hemorrhage is usually caused by the rupture of an aneurysm or a malformation of blood vessels on or near the thin, delicate membrane surrounding the brain.

-A clot can also form in another part of the body, such as the heart, and travel through blood vessels and become wedged in a brain artery.
+A clot can also form in another part of the body, such as the heart, and travel through blood vessels and can obstruct an artery in the brain.
 This free-roaming clot is called an embolus.
 A stroke caused by an embolus is called an embolic stroke.